jscas/jscas-server/docs/Configuration.md

 This parameter accepts an object with the following properties:

++ `attributesResolver` (Default: `~/jsAttributesResolver`): name of the module that provides an attributes resolver plugin.
+This plugin is required to properly support CAS protocol version 3.0, but is otherwise optional.
 + `theme` (Default: `~/basicTheme`): name of the module that provides the user interface.
 This is a **required** plugin.
 + `serviceRegistry` (Default: `~/jsServiceRegistry`): name of the module that